Why Do Emails Bounce? Soft Bounce vs Hard Bounce in Email Marketing

 Ask your email marketing platform's account rep:

 Biscred users can feel confident in the email address information that is included in our B2B CRE prospecting platform.
-We are continuously verifying and validating the contact information that's included in our database of over 215,000 companies and 560,000 people.
+We are continuously verifying and validating the contact information that's included in our database of over 584,000 companies, 6 million people and 3.9 million commercial buildings.

 Sources